timb-machine-mirrors/anarcat-feed2exec/doc/usage.rst

       Disable output plugin execution.
 In this mode, the feed is still read and parsed, but new entries are not added to the database.

+  pause
+      Completely skip feed during fetch.
+Similar to catchup, but doesn't fetch the feed at all and doesn't touch the cache.

 Cache database
 ~~~~~~~~~~~~~~